Malone (film): Plot

 While Sheriff Hawkins is holding Malone at the jail, Delaney breezes in to introduce himself.
 Delaney tells the sheriff to let him go, then orders Madrid to arrange a hit on Malone.
 The next day, two hitmen come to the service station.
 Malone kills both with a shotgun that he had concealed in his room, but is badly wounded in the shootout.
 Hawkins instructs a deputy to drive Malone to the hospital.
 The deputy drives offroad, with Malone bouncing in the back seat.
 Realizing that the deputy is trying to kill him, Malone grabs the wheel and crashes the car.

-Once he’s in the hospital, Malone's CIA handler Jamie arrives — sent by her superiors to assassinate Malone (by poisoning him) before Malone was wounded.
+Once he’s in the hospital, Malone's CIA handler Jamie arrives — sent by her superiors to assassinate Malone (by poisoning him) before Malone is wounded.
 They hole up together in a safe house where they rekindle their romance.

 When Malone goes to pick up his car from the Barlows, Madrid leads an attack on the safe house.
 Jamie shoots one of the attackers but is captured by Madrid and his thugs.
 Madrid tortures Jamie to find out where Malone is located.
 She refuses to break and Madrid murders Jamie by suffocating her with a plastic bag.
 Malone returns to find Jamie's body with the bag still around her head.

-An angry Malone soon infiltrates Delaney's sprawling compound, killing the henchmen including Madrid to avenge Jamie's death.
+An angry Malone soon infiltrates Delaney's sprawling compound, killing the henchmen, including Madrid, to avenge Jamie's death.
 Delaney retreats to his secret command center, where he tells Malone that he is part of a vast conspiracy of like-minded "patriots" who are buying up land and electing Congressmen to retake the country from "mongrels".
-Malone proceeds to kill Delaney and blow up his compound, then walks away, burning his Commonwealth of Virginia driver's license.
+Malone proceeds to kill Delaney and blow up his compound, then walks away, burning his Virginia driver's license.